 The bite is from either species X or Y, but you do not know the exact probabilities thereof.

-You have developed an insect infestation in your house of either species X or species Y (but not both).
+You have developed an insect infestation in your house.
+The inspector tells you it is either species X or species Y; he cannot tell without further tests, but he is certain that it is not both because they are very territorial and will fight each other off.
 An infestation of species X will ruin the structural integrity of the house and cause it to plummet in value.
-Species Y, however, is completely benign and will impose no costs (whether they be financial, aesthetic, or otherwise) to your property.
+Species Y, however, is completely benign and will impose no costs (financial, aesthetic, or otherwise) to your property.
 Which of the following situations do you hope is true?

 There is a 50% chance that the infestation is of species X and a 50% chance that the infestation is of species Y.